RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 }
 ```

-- You can add multiple source code relative paths to "targets"
+- You can add multiple source code relative paths to "targets".
-- Set "language" to "Pick" flavor, **but It will read the language value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
+- The "Language" parameter is removed so you cannot select it.
+In this example, **It will read the compilation UD flavor value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [See this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
-- Set "catalog" to "global" if you want to perform global cataloging
+- Set "catalog" to "global" if you want to perform global cataloging.